Should You Have Kids Despite Climate Change?

 This oppression has been used “as a means of controlling ‘undesirable’ populations—immigrants, people of color, poor people, unmarried mothers, the disabled, the mentally ill.”
 Recent events confirm this isn’t a historical anomaly.
 In September, accusations of nonconsensual hysterectomies and other procedures in an ICE detention center reestablished that, when it comes to women’s health, “choice” comes with the privileges of race, class, and citizenship status.

 Reproductive justice advocates offer a way through the rocky shoals of weighing whether to have children amid a climate crisis.
 The reproductive justice framework prioritizes bodily self-determination for people of all races, genders, classes, and sexualities, and it recognizes that, just as poverty and racism can impinge on that self-determination, so too can environmental degradation.

 As SisterSong, a “women of color reproductive justice collective” based in Atlanta, puts it, reproductive justice is “the human right to maintain personal bodily autonomy, have children, not have children, and parent the children we have in safe and sustainable communities.”
 Because the climate crisis threatens the safety and sustainability of communities, it also threatens the right to bodily autonomy.
 Within this framework, reproduction is not about choice but about the systems that can make reproductive outcomes no choice at all.

+Groups such as Conceivable Future, led by climate activists Meghan Kallman and Josephine Ferorelli, share this mission not only to understand how the climate crisis affects “intimate choices” like reproduction but also how systemic changes such as ending fossil fuel subsidies can create conditions for more reproductive self-determination.

 When we debate climate actions, we often focus on feasibility, economics, and political and popular support.
 But grim histories also travel with climate proposals: histories of environmentalist racism and of reproductive violence against poor, BIPOC, and other marginalized people in the U.S. and abroad.
 This shouldn’t squelch conversations about child-free for climate.
 We should take it seriously, but if it is to go from being an expression of individualist privilege to part of a wider debate, we must wrestle with the observation by science studies scholar Michelle Murphy that “race is the grammar and ghost of population.”

 Only through nuanced attention to the histories, values, and associations attaching to climate actions can we hope to sustain dialogue about which ones—whether they be child-free or the Green New Deal—are just and efficacious in these critical times, while keeping reproduction and family part of the climate conversation.

 |

-Note: CORRECTION: This article was updated at 1:08p.m. on Oct.
-28, 2020, to reflect that Conceivable Future does not advocate for limiting population but rather for empowering reproductive choices and ending fossil fuel subsidies.
-Read our corrections policy here.